 Experience.
 Educate.
 Explore.

 Teaching has never been the cushy job imagined by the public, which mistakenly believes that a teacher’s day ends when school lets out.
 People outside the field often do not seem to understand that teachers spend hours of additional time making lesson plans, reviewing homework, grading tests.
 With this in mind, Educational Discovery Tours has made it its personal mission to ensure that teachers are given the best tools available for teaching outside the classroom with educational tours for students.

 Teachers Travel Free

 Educational Discovery Tours understands the need for educators to embrace the travel experience.
-We stand by our product and provide teachers with all of the necessities to ensure for a successful educational field trip.
+We stand by our educational tours for students and provide teachers with all of the necessities to ensure for a successful educational field trip.

 Why Teach Outside The Classroom?